-We understand that the day-to-day expenses of bringing up a family can really add up and that sometimes, you might just need a helping hand.
+We understand that the day-to-day expenses of bringing up a family can really add up.

 That’s why we’ve created our Family Loan, which lets you borrow up to £1,000 using your Child Benefit for the repayments.

-It could help spread the cost of whatever your family needs – whether that’s a new gadget, uniform or kit for school, or perhaps the extra costs that keeping the kids entertained over half term brings.
+It could help spread the cost of whatever your family needs – maybe school uniforms, a new gadget, or presents for Christmas- it’s up to you.

 Fast-track Family Loan approval

 The Family Loan is linked to your Child Benefit payments, so there’s a very high approval rate if you pay your Child Benefit in to the credit union, with loan decisions made by people, not computers.